-As an example, consider how much you might save if, as an owner-director, you wanted to extract £10,000 profit (pre-tax) your company makes in 2020/21 by way of a dividend rather than a bonus.
+As an example, consider how much you might save if, as an owner-director, you wanted to extract £10,000 profit (pre-tax) from your company in 2021/22 by way of a dividend rather than a bonus.
 We have assumed in this scenario that the director has already taken salary in excess of the upper earnings limit for NICs, is a 40% taxpayer, and the £2,000 dividend tax allowance has already been utilised.